On this page

 Accession by other economies

-Can other countries join the CPTPP?
+Can other economies join the CPTPP?

 Yes.
 CPTPP members agreed accession procedures in 2019.

 Other economies are increasingly indicating an interest in joining the CPTPP through the open accession clause in the Agreement.
 In February 2021, the United Kingdom lodged the first formal request to join since CPTPP took effect.
+China lodged the second request on 16 September 2021, Chinese Taipei lodged the third on 22 September 2021 and Ecuador the fourth on 17 December 2021.

 CPTPP may, therefore, lead to better access to even more markets for New Zealand exporters further down the track.